jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/everyone-is-biased-quotes.md

 <small>
     My thought process is heavily influenced by Christian evengelicalism and most quotes in this page are coming from Christian evangelicals.
     <br /><br />
-    Of course, I'm not saying that I agree with the poeple I quote on everything.
+    Of course, I'm not saying that I agree with the poeple I quote _on everything_.
 What I am saying is that today, I agree with them on this _one_ thing.
     <br /><br />
     Today, year 2018, I am still convinced that _everyone is biased_.
 That might change in the future, of course.
 I don't know...
     <br /><br />